 10. Get Enough Sleep

 Lack of sleep can worsen pain by increasing inflammation and reducing your ability to cope with discomfort.
-Aim for at least 7-8 hours of quality sleep per night.
+Aim for at least 7-8 hours of quality sleep per night And that's really what it comes down to..

 - Why it's crucial: Sleep allows your body to repair and rejuvenate itself, which can reduce pain and improve your overall health.